sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ---

-### Editor tooling
+### Sorbet editor extension

 ![](img/pay-money.png)

 Note:

-Somewhere along the way we built a very rough IDE prototype.
-People loved it.
+One weekend, Dmitry built a prototype of an editor extension integrating Sorbet.

 ---